dib-lab/2021-paper-metapangenomes/manuscript.md

 + Why coding as noncoding? sequencing error?

+Protein k-mers from predicted open reading frames in the simulated short sequencing reads recapitulated similarity between genomes estimated from the genomes themselves.
+We estimated the jaccard similarity between genomes using protien k-mers (*k* = 10) from annotated coding domain sequences, and compared this against jaccard similarty between genomes using protein k-mers from predicted open read frames in the simulated short sequencing reads using the Mantel test.
+XXX

 The majority of predictive capability originated from species-level databases.
 We performed ORF prediction using just species-level databases for genomes that had at least a species-level representative in GTDB, and compared this against ORF prediction using the full GTDB database.
 On average, there was no change between the percent of reads derived from coding domain sequences when a species-level database was used versus when all of GTDB was used to predict open reading frames (SUPPLEMENTAL FIGURE).